-- 70. Activity 5 will target the same risk-prone communities throughout the duration of the CSP, prioritizing areas of convergence identified with partners.
+70. Activity 5 will target the same risk-prone communities throughout the duration of the CSP, prioritizing areas of convergence identified with partners.
 It will include a combination of FFA, FFT and technical assistance under WFP's smallholder agriculture market and value chain support (SAMS) and will be complemented by unconditional food assistance under activity 2 to protect livelihoods during lean seasons.
+WFP will seek to integrate this package with activities of the other-Rome-based agencies and other partners to maximize its-impact.
+Synergies will, for instance, be sought with complementary interventions provided by FAO in the same localities such as training on best practices, the distribution of seeds, fodder or fertilizers, or animal vaccination.
+Area-based linkages will also be explored with IFAD's community-based infrastructure and value chain programmes.

-WFP will seek to integrate this package with activities of the other Rome-based agencies and other partners to maximize its impact. - 71.
-FFA with CBTs or in-kind transfers will be provided for 60 days per year according to season, asset type and community preferences.
-It will prioritize the restoration of environmental and productive assets through soil and water conservation, stabilization of dunes, land reclamation, woodlot planting and vegetable gardens; safe access to fuel will be promoted. - 72.
-FFA will be key to tackling prevailing inequalities.
+71. FFA with CBTs or in-kind transfers will be provided for 60 days per year according to season, asset type and community preferences.
+It will prioritize the restoration of environmental and productive assets through soil and water conservation, stabilization of dunes, land reclamation, woodlot planting and vegetable gardens; safe access to fuel will be promoted.
+FFA will prioritize assets that can best serve the distinct needs of vulnerable smallholder farmers and pastoralists.

+- 72. FFA will be key to tackling prevailing inequalities.
 It will rely on solid participatory, equitable and inclusive approaches seasonal livelihood planning and community-based participatory planning ensuring that the specific preferences of men, women and youth are reflected in community action plans.
 The aim is to offset unequal allocations of land and resources and address discriminatory gender roles.
 Gender-sensitive work arrangements will also be adopted.
 Time will be allocated to messaging on gender and nutrition.
-Food-insecure households with disabled people or limited labour capacity will participate in adapted FFA; households with no labour capacity will receive unconditional assistance in lieu of FFA.

-73. FFT and technical assistance through WFP's smallholder agriculture market and value chain support programme will help smallholder farmers and livestock owners to move up the value chain.
+Food-insecure households with disabled people or limited labour capacity will participate in adapted FFA; households with no labour capacity will receive unconditional assistance in lieu of FFA. - 73.
+FFT and technical assistance through WFP's smallholder agriculture market and value chain support programme will help smallholder farmers and livestock owners to move up the value chain.
 It will focus on reducing post-harvest losses, setting up producer cooperatives, improving food quality, safety and processing, and increasing market access; where possible, linkages will be made with home-grown school meals' institutional procurement under activity 3.